 The ambiguity of the text was one of the reasons why the Orthodox and Reformed churches never recognized the primacy of the pope in Rome.

-The great theologians of the 2nd and 3rd centuries A.D. accepted, admittedly, the special role of the apostle Peter in Rome, but they also advocated the idea of equal rights of all bishops in the West and patriarchs in the East.
+The great theologians of the 2nd and 3rd centuries A.D. accepted, admittedly, the special role of the apostle Peter in Rome, but they also advocated the idea of equal rights for all bishops in the West and patriarchs in the East.

 The Ecumenical Council of Nicaea (325 AD) recognized the equality of the four episcopates and patriarchates of the Christian world: Rome (Italy), Alexandria (Egypt), Jerusalem (Palestine) and Antiochia (Turkey).

-Bishop Leo I (440-461) was the first pope.
+Bishop Leo I (440-461) was the first Pope.
 The emperor of the western part of the empire (Valentinians III, 425-455) officially confirmed by an edict of 445 the so-called Primate of the bishops of Rome, but only for the western countries (Italy, Spain, southern France, North Africa).

 In 451, Pope Leo I protested against the decision of the Ecumenical Council of Chalcedon, to which the bishops of Rome and Constantinople were equally entitled in religious matters.
 After this date, the struggle for power and for the division of spheres of influence and primacy in the Christian world began between the 2 heads of the Western (Rome) and Eastern (Constantinople) churches, a struggle that continues to this day.

-A serious disagreement between the 2 competing churches (west and east) occurred in 863, during the lawsuit filed by the Western Catholic Church against the Eastern Orthodox Patriarch Photius.
+Pope Stephen II (752-757) founded the first religious state in the world (Patrimonium Petri) based in Rome, thus further distancing himself from the Eastern churches.
+A serious disagreement between the two competing churches (West and East) occurred in 863, during the lawsuit filed by the Western Catholic Church against the Eastern Orthodox Patriarch Photius.

 Pope Leo IX (1049-1054) and Patriarch Michael Cerularius of Constantinople (1004-1058) completed the definitive rupture between the two churches in 1054, following irreconcilable disagreements (struggle for supremacy in the Christian world, theological differences, etc.).
 This split has gone down in history as the Great Schism.